Serious game: Scientific tool

 In 2021, Heather R. Campbell, a graduate student at the University of Kentucky, published her doctoral dissertation, Towards a Holistic Risk Model For Safeguarding the Pharmaceutical Supply Chain: Capturing the Human-Induced Risk to Drug Quality.
 In this work, Campbell developed a virtual pharmaceutical manufacturing plant and used the flexibility of video games to develop various real-life scenarios.
 The scenarios were then played by humans under different motivating objectives through a series of experiments.
 The results allowed Campbell to gather useful information on what might be the next threat to the pharmaceutical supply chain.
-The results showed promise for video games' future as a scientific data collection tool and was featured in a Bloomberg Prognosis Article.
+The results showed promise for the future of video games as a scientific data collection tool and was featured in a Bloomberg Prognosis article.

 Security

-Serious games in the field of security are aimed at disaster control, the defense sector and recruitment.
-Public, private and municipal institutions, such as fire brigades, police, Federal Agency for Technical Relief (Technisches Hilfswerk - Germany THW), DRK as well as crisis centres and NGOs benefit from them.
-Scenarios such as natural disasters, acts of terrorism, danger prevention and emergency care are simulated.
-Challenges such as acting under time and pressure to succeed can thus be realistically tested with fewer resources and costs.
-This area formed the second focal point.
-An example of serious games from this sector is the Emergency game series or the possibility to explore the response of communities in a game in disaster management.
-Psychological effect that exist in real life-threatening situation are not realistic in a serious game but the training in a serious game and exposure to the requirements and constraints in disaster management can prepare to a better response of the teams in a real disaster management case and lead to an improved risk mitigation strategies.
+Serious games in the security sector are mainly aimed for disaster control, defense and recruitment.
+Serious games can support a wide range of public, private and municipal institutions, including fire departments, law enforcement, federal agencies (such as tPublic, private and municipal institutions, such as fire brigades, police, federal agencies (including the Federal Agency for Technical Relief in Germany) and NGOs and other humanitarian organizations like the Red Cross.
+By simulating scenarios such as natural disasters, acts of terrorism, and emergency medical crises, these games allow personnel to practice danger prevention and response in a controlled environment.
+One of the advantages of these simulations is the ability to test decision-making under time pressure and high-stakes conditions while minimizing the costs and logistical resources required for real drills.

+An example of a serious game in this sector is the Emergency game series and the various disaster management simulators that allow teams to explore the response of communities to disaster situations.